daverona/docker-cromwell/README.md

 ```

 Then visit [http://localhost:8000](http://localhost:8000).
 If you submit a workflow (WDL file) with inputs (JSON file), the output will be
 under `data` directory.

 ## Advanced Usages

-To run cromwell with a configuration file `app.conf`:
+To run cromwell with a configuration file, say `app.conf`:

 ```bash
 docker container run --rm \